Mobilizing to Transform Communities for Our Children

 Presenters will provide a description for the program brochure and review process, including purpose and objectives.

-All completed proposals successfully submitted by the deadline will be evaluated by the Annual Conference Committee.
+All completed submissions successfully submitted by the deadline will be evaluated by the Conference Committee.
 They will be judged on their efficacy, relevance, and the extent to which they provide strengths-based, action-oriented solutions and information that will help participants achieve identified outcomes.
-The Annual Conference Committee and NBCDI Senior Leadership Team reserve the right to recommend modifications to final selections and proposal titles in order to ensure a balanced program.
+The Conference Committee and NBCDI Senior Leadership Team reserve the right to recommend modifications to final selections and proposal titles in order to ensure a balanced program.

 Please note the following: